puppetlabs/puppet-docs/source/facter/3.6/configuring_facter.md

 }
 ~~~

-Here, the "file system" group has been added, so the `mountpionts`, `filesystems`, and `partitions` facts will all be prevented from loading.
+Here, the "file system" group has been added, so the `mountpoints`, `filesystems`, and `partitions` facts will all be prevented from loading.

 ### `global`